hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 ## 1. App stores

-Conveyor supports automatically uploading new releases to the Microsoft Store.
+Conveyor supports releasing to the Microsoft Store.
+When you go this route, Microsoft will sign your app for you at much lower cost than buying certificates.

+Releasing to the Mac App Store isn't supported.
 [Vote for Mac App Store support here](https://github.com/hydraulic-software/conveyor/issues/9).

 ## 2. DMGs?